TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 #let isom = $tilde.equiv$

 = List Comprehensions
-As we have talked about before, Haskell tries to make it's syntax look as similer as possible to math notation.
-This is reprasented in one of the most powerful syntactic sugers in Haskell, list comprehension.
+As we have talked about before, Haskell tries to make it's syntax look as similar as possible to math notation.
+This is represented in one of the most powerful syntactic sugars in Haskell, list comprehension.

-If we want to talk about all pythagorian triplets using integers from $1-n$, we could express it mathematically as
+If we want to talk about all pythagorean triplets using integers from $1-n$, we could express it mathematically as
 $
   {(x,y,z) | x,y,z in {1,2,dots,n}, x^2 + y^2 = z^2}
 $